ChristianD37/yt-stats-wrangler/README.md

 pip install yt-stats-wrangler
 ```

-`yt-stats-wrangler` is designed to work independent of any data libraries in python for users who prefer a lightweight solution. `pandas`, `polars` and `pyspark` are treated as optional dependencies.
+`yt-stats-wrangler` is designed to work independent of any data libraries in python for users who prefer a lightweight solution. `pandas`, `polars` are treated as optional dependencies.
 To use this package with those libraries, ensure they are installed in your enviornment or specify their installation like below:

 To use with pandas:
 ```bash